-The Universal Registration Document contains information relating to the markets and market shares of the Company and its competitors, as well as its competitive positioning, in particular in sections 1.5 "The market and its evolution" and 1.6 "ID Logistics' positioning".
-This information is derived in particular from studies carried out by external sources.
-However, the publicly available information, which the Company considers reliable, has not been verified by an independent expert and the Company cannot guarantee that a third party using different methods to collect, analyse or calculate market data would obtain the same results.
+The Universal Registration Document contains information relating to the markets and market shares of the Company and its competitors, as well as its competitive positioning, in particular in sections 1.4 "The Contract Logistics Market" and 1.5 "ID Logistics' Positioning".
+This information comes in particular from studies carried out by external sources.
+However, the publicly available information, which the Company considers reliable, has not been verified by an independent expert and the Company cannot guarantee that a third party using different methods to gather, analyse or calculate market data would obtain the same results.

-Risk Factors
+Risk factors

-Investors should carefully consider the risk factors described in Chapter 2 "Risk Factors" of the Universal Registration Document before making an investment decision.
+Investors are invited to carefully consider the risk factors described in Chapter 2 "Risk factors" of the Universal Registration Document before making their investment decision.
 The realisation of some or all of these risks could have an adverse effect on the Company's business, condition, financial performance or objectives.
-In addition, other risks, not yet identified or considered immaterial by the Company at the date of the Universal Registration Document, could have the same negative effect and investors could lose all or part of their investment.
+In addition, other risks, not yet identified or considered insignificant by the Company at the date of the Universal Registration Document, could have the same negative effect and investors could lose all or part of their investment.